Homemade Ice Cream (2 Vanilla)

 Homemade ice cream is one of those old-fashioned treats that never goes out of style.
-This page includes two classic vanilla versions—one quick “country” freezer-style mix and one cooked custard-style recipe for a richer, creamier scoop.
+This page features two classic vanilla recipes — a quick “country” freezer-style version and a richer cooked custard-style ice cream.

-Both recipes come from a rural community cookbook and make plenty for summer gatherings, cookouts, and special occasions.
-Use the jump links to pick your method and start churning.
+Both come from traditional community cookbooks and make plenty for summer gatherings, cookouts, and family desserts.

 Recipes on this page